Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 ## How did we identify caring work?

-Aside from the idea of caring work we had identified other change levers to try to modify the team’s dynamics.
+Aside from the idea of caring work we had identified other change levers<a href="#nota4"><sup>[4]</sup></a> to try to modify the team’s dynamics.
 With the intention of shaking the system, we initially applied several changes to how the team worked that acted on most of the change levers.
 It was a huge shake that we did in the hope that it would unlock the system from its previous dynamics.

 Then we had to observe what new dynamics started to form and apply corrections.
 But, how could we sense the dynamics of the system in order to adapt to it?